aravp4/baywatch-coe332-final/README.md

 - Dockerfile
 Builds the Python image, installs uv and dependencies, and copies the api.py, jobs.py, worker.py, and test scripts.

+- Project_Pitch_AravPatel_COE332.pdf
+This is the final project pitch with the updates to the baseModel and the second station

 - data/.gitcanary
 This keeps the data folder in Git.
 The Redis dump.rdb file can appear here after running the containers, but it should not be committed.